Chair & Associate Professor

 I bring experience in a variety of legal settings to my teaching and research.
 During law school, I worked as an intern at the Nova Scotia Human Rights Commission and as a student at the Dalhousie Legal Aid Clinic.
 While at Dal Legal Aid, I worked as part of the team that represented the claimant in R. v.
 S. (R.D.), 3 S.C.R.
 484. After law school, I served as a law clerk to Justice Beverley McLachlin (as she then was) at the Supreme Court of Canada.
 Between 1999 and 2001, I worked as an associate lawyer at a national law firm where I practiced civil and commercial litigation.
 I also worked on administrative law and constitutional law cases, including Dunmore v.
 Ontario (Attorney General, 2001 SCC 94.
 I left legal practice to begin my graduate studies in law in 2001.
 I have been teaching in the Department of Law and Legal Studies at Carleton University since 2005.

-To date, my research has focused on the operation of unwritten constitutional principles in Canadian constitutional law and the role of law in promoting democratic accountability.
+I research and write in three different areas of law and legal studies.
+First, I study the operation of unwritten constitutional principles in Canadian constitutional law and the role of law in promoting democratic accountability.
 In particular, I explore the roles that unwritten constitutional principles may play in reinforcing and protecting fundamental elements of the democratic process.
 I also study the effectiveness of access to government information legislation in promoting the accountability of public officials.
+Second, I research the role of law in promoting the inclusion (or exclusion) of disabled persons within society.
+Finally, I write about different approaches to teaching within undergraduate, interdisciplinary legal studies programs.

 Since joining Carleton, I have focused on teaching and developing courses at the undergraduate level.
 I draw on my practical experience in various legal settings to help my students understand the fundamentals of the legal system and to critically assess the ways in which different actors function within the legal system as they interpret, apply and ultimately create binding rules that affect our lives and relationships.
 In class, I try to engage my students with a combination of humour and real-life examples in order to make difficult concepts more accessible.